MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-app-studio.md

 Messaging extensions are powered by Bot Framework bots, so they require a configured bot to operate.
 If you have the name and Bot Framework ID of the bot you would like to power the messaging extension, enter it.
 Otherwise, click *Register* to create one and enter the information afterward.
 Select whether the configuration of a messaging extension can be updated by the user.

-Once you have your the underlying bot configured, define the command and parameters which the messaging extension can accept.
+Once you have the underlying bot configured, define the command and parameters which the messaging extension can accept.

 Each command requires a title and an ID.
 The command can optionally contain a description for the user.
 Each command can support up to five parameters, each of which requires: